 This sister project of the reparations grant contributes to this emerging discussion.
 It aims to develop a ‘thicker’ understanding of the impact of the destruction of cultural property on the affected communities.
 It will explore the practical challenges associated with protecting and restoring cultural property after armed conflict, and consider to what extent transitional justice processes can effectively respond to the harm caused by the destruction of cultural property.

 Being aware of the the dangers associated with giving preferential treatment to the perspectives of elites over affected communities, the project will also analyse in whose interests’ reparative projects are designed and implemented, and will aim to challenge elitist perspectives by engaging directly with affected communities.
-The project is led by Dr Robin Hickey, with co-Investigators Dr Rachel Killean, Dr Dacia Viejo-Rose (Cambridge), Dr Luke Moffett, and Professor Ronan Deazley.
+The project is led by Professor Robin Hickey, with co-Investigators Dr Rachel Killean, Dr Dacia Viejo-Rose (Cambridge), Dr Luke Moffett, and Professor Ronan Deazley.
 The project is in partnership with the Documentation Centre in Cambodia (DC-Cam), where fieldwork was conducted in March 2017 (see their photo report).